websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ## Getting the Web Content Articles

 The `StructuredContents_GET_FromSite.sh` cURL script lists the Web Content articles in the Site.
-This script uses the `StructuredContent` service with a `GET` HTTP method with the [Site ID](#identify-the-site-id) as the only parameter.
+This script uses the `StructuredContent` service with a `GET` HTTP method with the [Site ID](#identify-the-site-id) parameter.

 | Method | Service | Endpoint |
 | --- | --- | --- |